Steve Parrish: Racing career

 Parrish turned professional at the age of 22 in 1976, winning the ACU Solo title in the British Motor Cycle Championship.
 He was a team mate to Barry Sheene on a Suzuki RG 500 in the 1977 500 cc world championship, finishing fifth overall, but returned to British-based riding to become the 1978 500cc ACU 'Gold Star' Champion.
 He also won the British Shell 500 title in both 1979 and 1980, and a British Superbike title in 1981.

+4 wheel racing

+Car racing

+After retiring from motorcycle racing in 1986, Parrish briefly tried his luck in car racing, competing in the MG Metro Turbo Challenge and making a guest appearance in the 1988 Season.

+He raced in the short-lived Formula Classic series in 1995, peaking with a 2nd place.

+Truck Racing

+Parrish went on to become a successful truck racer, winning 6 British titles and 5 European titles between 1987 and 1996.

 Team management

-After retiring from motorcycle racing in 1986, Parrish led a dual career both managing a successful Yamaha factory team to three British Superbike championship titles; and starting a successful truck racing career, winning the 1987 British Open Truck Racing Championship.
-Parrish took both the European and British Truck Racing championship titles in 1990, then held the British title for four years and retained the European title for three years driving for the BP-Mercedes Benz team.
+Parrish also led a dual career both managing a successful Yamaha factory team to three British Superbike championship titles; and starting a successful truck racing career, winning the 1987 British Open Truck Racing Championship.
+Parrish took both the European and British Truck Racing championship titles in 1990, then held the British title for four years and retained the European title for three years driving for the BP–Mercedes-Benz team.
 Parrish regained the prestigious European crown again in 1996 in Jarama.
 The most successful truck racer ever, he retired in 2002 at the age of 47 to hand over to Terry Rymer.